 As Angels and VCs are tightening their fists, entrepreneurs are less likely to get next stage funding.
 Having a great team, pitch and front man are simply not enough.

-We are on the downslope of a season where valuation of ideas were high and “FOMO” (Fear of Missing Out) was prevalent in the investment community.
+We are on the downslope of a season where valuation of ideas was high and “FOMO” (Fear of Missing Out) was prevalent in the investment community.
 There are many drivers for this downward change led by the fact that we are seeing a trend of post-market entry, real-world values coming in much lower than even modest projections.
 In reality, I believe this is a natural market adjustment from the Shark Tank revolution back toward sensible financing standards.

 As Angels and VCs are tightening their fists, entrepreneurs are less likely to get next stage funding.
-Having a great team, pitch and front man are simply not enough.
-Entrepreneurs need to follow-on with a well formed funding packet to meet the due diligence demands of serious investors.
+Having a great team, pitch and frontman are simply not enough.
+Entrepreneurs need to follow-on with a well-formed funding packet to meet the due diligence demands of serious investors.

-Concept Stage – Most investors are stepping away from these opportunities.
+Most investors are stepping away from these opportunities.
 At this time, your most likely sources of funding are friends and family; nonetheless, entrepreneurs should begin forming their funding package during this time as it will serve as the foundation for future funding rounds.

-Seed Stage – The concept begins is now being vetted and if appropriate, validated.
+The concept begins is now being vetted and if appropriate, validated.
 While friends and family are typically still the primary investors, some Angel groups are willing to entertain seed stage investment opportunities.
 At this point, the funding packet must include actual documentation for your company and include items like:

 - Cost Structures